phetsims/phet-info/doc/string-key-conventions.md

   },
 ```

-Note that nested substructure is not yet fully supported for string keys.

 (7) For strings that begin with a number, the string key should also begin with a number.
 For example:

 ```json